CascadesCarnivoreProject/Carnassial/README.md

 Historically, Visual Studio's discovery and honoring of test.runsettings has been unreliable, requiring manual selection of x64 test execution.
 In such situations VS can fail to find any unit tests until restarted, though setting x64 and forcing a build typically resulted in test discovery.
 This appears to be less of an issue in Visual Studio 2018.

+Warning C4945 currently suppressed as it's raised erroneously in the Native project.
+This is a [known issue](https://docs.microsoft.com/en-us/dotnet/core/porting/cpp-cli). with referencing the Windows Preseantation Foundation in .NET 5.0 C++/CLI builds.

 Carnassial is not currently MVVM.
 In general, greater use of MVVM would be beneficial but current UX development effort is primarily directed to model-view adoption in order to enable refactoring to view models.
 Carnassial uses WPF resource dictionaries for localization as the